Updated May 5th, 2022 by Travel the Greek Way

 What remains at Delphi today?

-The Oracle of Delphi, just like Epidaurus Sanctuary, besides their main function (prophecies for Delphi, healing for Epidaurus) provided also additional operations on their grounds.
+The Oracle of Delphi, just like Epidaurus Sanctuary, besides its main function (prophecies for Delphi, healing for Epidaurus) provided also additional operations on its grounds.

 Delphi was attracting visitors from all over Greece, Asia Minor, and Egypt and the donations to the oracle were legendary like Croesus of Lydia, who gave a solid gold lion statue and large mixing bowls in gold and silver.
 The donations were primarily offerings to ensure, the favor of the Apollo god.